Hiring a distributed team

 At this point we also take a closer look at Twitter, GitHub, open source contributions, comments on mailing lists, StackOverflow and any other online resource we can find.
 We’re not interested in Facebook feeds but how a candidate interacts with other engineers, the work approach, how commit messages look or how issues are handled.
 We might also ping the personal references listed in the form to get more opinions from people who have already worked with the candidate.

 If things still look good after reading the pre-screening form, we’ll follow up to find a date for a video call.
-We generally run all candidates through 4 to 5 video interviews.
-The first one is generally done by the team lead to get to know the candidate better and talk over some of the basic technical issues the team routinely runs into.
-In some ways, the first interview is another pre-screening to see if the person shares our values/team culture and also to confirm they know the basics of what they put on their application.
+We generally run all candidates through 4 to 5 video interviews, where some are more technical and some are more here to get to know the candidate.
 After each interview we write down our thoughts into a shared document.
-This helps us to track the process and allows to identify spots where we should ask more and also makes the process efficient.
+This helps us to track the process and allows us to identify spots where we should ask more and also makes the process efficient.

-The next few interviews are generally more technical.
-Depending on what role we hire, we ask various questions.
-Not algorithmic stuff but things that show us how well the candidate understands the frameworks.
+For the technical interviews, depending on what role we hire, we ask various questions, or even let people code a small challenge or review a pull request.
 We skipped this part in the past for people coming from well-known companies like Google, however we now know better - everyone has to go through this process.

 How to attract great people